Rate this page

 By default, the Devices, Fleets, and Events views provide a list of every device, fleet, or event, respectively.
 To help refine these lists into useful information, a filter box is provided.
 These filters can become complex and difficult to enter, and you may find you are constantly creating the same filters as part of your workflow.

-To facilitate a more efficient workflow, there is a Favorite button located at the bottom right of your filter box.
+To facilitate a more efficient workflow, there is a Save button located at the bottom right of your filter box.

 When you click the button, you will be prompted to add a new favorite.